A rich, vibrant lifestyle and access to top-quality care if you need it later. It’s not too much to ask!

 Life Plan Communities offer amenity-filled independent-living options for seniors, but it’s important to know that different types are available in the marketplace.
 Some offer multiple levels of care, while others provide specific services for residents.

-Extensive care communities aren’t widely available within the senior living landscape — but most Vi communities are Type A Life Plan Communities.
-Vi will continue its history of offering Extensive/Type A arrangements, providing compassionate care at a cost more predictable than changing market rates.
+Inclusive care communities aren’t widely available within the senior living landscape — but most Vi communities are Type A Life Plan Communities.
+Vi will continue its history of offering Inclusive/Type A arrangements, providing compassionate care at a cost more predictable than changing market rates.

 Fee-For-Service (Type C): care at market rates